 Rosemary spent her professional career as a Public Servant for the Federal Government where she commenced working in the Office of Taxation in Adelaide and was later transferred to Canberra where she has worked in approximately 25 different portfolios, her favourite being in the agricultural area.
 Rosemary raised two children who were educated in Canberra and now has three beautiful grandchildren.

-Rosemary hunted, show jumped in England and migrated to Australia in 1970 intending to spend only two years here.
+Rosemary hunted, show jumped in England and migrated as the last of the ten pound POMS to Australia in 1970 intending to spend only two years here.

 She has bred and worked saddlebreds for 20 years and is now concentrating on training the horses for sport disciplines including endurance riding.